streamr-dev/data-api/performance-test/README.markdown

    `SERVER_URL` and `SERVER_PORT` correctly if you are planning to run server on different system.

-3. Start up server with `node server.js` and wait for message "listening on port" or something along those lines.
+3. Start up server with `node --nouse-idle-notification --expose-gc server.js` and wait for message "listening on port" or something along those lines.

 4. Start up clients with `node client.js`.
 This will connect clients one-by-one to the server.